SourabhShrivas/Adobe_Data_Engineering_Coding_Exercise/README.md

 # Data Engineering Coding Exercise

 This exercise illustrates Python/AWS application that reads hit-level data files as input and helps us understand revenue sources for their products with respect to a search engine and search keywords.
-This application runs and create infrastructure with AWS Cloudformation and uses event-driven serverless computing lambda function and Glue Job services to process input file and give output with a revenue source for their products.
+This application runs and creates infrastructure with AWS Cloudformation and uses event-driven serverless computing Lambda function and Glue Job Services to process input file and give output with a revenue source for their products.

 ## Prerequisites

-1. AWS CLI - Required to perform operations using local machine.
+1. AWS CLI - Require to perform operations using local machine.
-2. AWS S3 bucket - We need to store files in zip format to load in lambda function and glue job.
+2. AWS S3 bucket - Need to store files in zip format to load in Lambda function and Glue job.

 ## Application Components details

-[deployment_template.yml(deployment_template.yml) - AWS CloudFormation template to provision infrastructure as a code to run this application (we are creating IAM roles, S3 buckets (input and output) , Glue ETL Job, Lambda event based Function, and Permission to access lambda and glue).
+[deployment_template.yml(deployment_template.yml) - AWS CloudFormation template to provision infrastructure as a code to run this application (Create IAM roles, S3 buckets (input and output) , Glue ETL Job, Lambda event based Function, and Permission to access lambda and glue).

 [src/app.py](src/app.py) - Python code to process AWS Glue job.